-- d) On an overall examination of the financial statements of the Company, funds raised on short term basis have been prima facie not been used during the year for long term purposes by the Company. - e) According to the information and explanations given to us and the records of the Company examined by us, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, joint ventures or associate companies.
-Accordingly, paragraph 3(ix)(e) of the Order is not applicable to the Company. - f) According to the information and explanations given to us and the records of the Company examined by us, the Company has not raised any loans during the year on pledge of securities held in its subsidiaries, joint ventures or associate companies.
-Accordingly, paragraph 3(ix)(f) of the Order is not applicable to the Company. - (x) a) According to the information and explanations given to us, the Company did not raise money by way of initial public offer or further public offer (including debt instruments) during the year and hence the question of whether money raised were applied for the purposes for which those are raised does not arise.
-Accordingly, paragraph 3(x) of the Order is not applicable to the Company. - b) According to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year and hence the question of whether the requirements of section 42 and section 62 of the Companies Act, 2013 have been complied with and the funds raised have been used for the purposes for which the funds were raised does not arise.
-Accordingly, paragraph 3(x)(b) of the Order is not applicable to the Company. - (xi) (a) To the best of our knowledge and belief and according to the information and explanations given to us, we report that no fraud by the Company or on the Company has been noticed or reported during the year. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed by us in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - (c) To the best of our knowledge and belief and according to the information and explanations given to us, we report that no whistle blower complaints were received during the year by the Company. - (xii) The Company is not a Nidhi company in accordance with Nidhi Rules 2014.
+- a) According to the information and explanations and the records of the Company examined by us, the Company has not defaulted in repayment of loans or borrowings or in the payment of interest thereon to any lender. - a) According to the information and explanations given to us, the Company is not a declared wilful defaulter by any bank or financial institution or other lender.
+Accordingly, paragraph 3(ix)(b) of the Order is not applicable to the Company. - b) According to the information and explanations given to us and the records of the Company examined by us, The Company has not taken any term loans during the year. - c) On an overall examination of the financial statements of the Company, funds raised on short term basis have been prima facie not been used during the year for long term purposes by the Company. - d) According to the information and explanations given to us and the records of the Company examined by us, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, joint ventures or associate companies.
+Accordingly, paragraph 3(ix)(e) of the Order is not applicable to the Company. - e) According to the information and explanations given to us and the records of the Company examined by us, the Company has not raised any loans during the year on pledge of securities held in its subsidiaries, joint ventures or associate companies.
+Accordingly, paragraph 3(ix)(f) of the Order is not applicable to the Company.

+a) The company has not raised any money by way of an initial public offer or further public offer (including debt instruments) during the year.
+Accordingly, reporting under clause 3(x)(a) of the order is not applicable to the company.

+b) According to the information and explanations given to us and on the basis of our examination of the records of the company, the company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally) during the year.
+Accordingly, reporting under clause 3(x)(b) of the order is not applicable to the company.

+- a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or on the company has been noticed or reported during the year.
+Accordingly, reporting under clause 3(xi)(a) of the order is not applicable to the company. - b) According to the information and explanations given to us, no report under sub-section (12) of section 143 of the Companies Act has been filed by us in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government for the period covered by our audit. - c) According to the information and explanations given to us, there are no whistle-blower complaints received by the company during the year. - (xii) The Company is not a Nidhi company in accordance with Nidhi Rules 2014.
 Accordingly, paragraph 3(xii)(a) to (c) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards.